-Bryan Brignac is a counselor at Exponent Public Relations, a firm in Minneapolis.
-In this role, he manages client relations for agriculture clients.
+Bryan Brignac is Director of Marketing and Communications for CHS.
+At the time of this interview, he was a counselor at Exponent Public Relations, a firm in Minneapolis.
+In this role, he managed client relations for agriculture clients.
 A 2006 graduate on SJMC, Brignac was involved in PRSSA and held an internships at Target and the Ronald McDonald House.
 Upon graduation, he became an account manager at Tunheim Partners where he managed such clients as Mystic Lake Casino.
 In 2010, he moved into his current role at Exponent PR and manages such clients as DuPont Crop Protection and CHS.

 - Play entire video